 - 1. Are we serving the children who need us? - 2.
 Are our students staying with us? - 3.
 Are our students progressing and achieving academically? - 4.
 Are our alumni climbing the mountain to and through college? - 5.
 Are we building a sustainable people model? - 6.
 Are we building a sustainable financial model?

-KIPP Academy of Opportunity sets specific and measurable goals aligned to each of our six essential questions.
+KIPP K-8, like all KIPP LA schools, sets specific and measurable goals aligned to each of our six essential questions.
 These goals are in alignment with our goals in the state priorities described above.

 Instructional Design